Asymptotic e-processes: Asymptotic supermartingales

-The \gls{asp}, in combination with calibration, is only a sufficient condition for asymptotic e-processes; it is not necessary.
+The \gls{asp}, in combination with calibration, is only a sufficient condition for $r$-\glspl{saep}; it is not necessary.
 This mirrors the fact that, in the nonasymptotic regime, there are e-processes that are not supermartingales.
-This observation gives a general recipe to construct asymptotic e-processes that do not have the \gls{asp}: it suffices that they converge in $L_1$ to an e-process that is not a supermartingale.
-This is based on the following result, which can be seen as a converse result to \cref{thm:asm implies asp} and guarantees that the limit in $L_1$ of a process that has the \gls{asp} must be a supermartingale when it exists. \begin{theorem} Let $\filtration$ be a filtration array, $E = (E_{m,n})_{m,n\in\N}$ be a nonnegative process adapted to $\filtration$, and $S = (S_n)_{n\in\N}$ be a process adapted to $\filtration_{\infty,\bullet}$.
-If $E$ has the \gls{asp} in $L_1$ for $\filtration$ uniformly in $\subsetProbaMeasures$ and converges to $S$ in $L_1$ uniformly in $\subsetProbaMeasures$, then $S$ is a supermartingale for $\subsetProbaMeasures$ with respect to $\filtration_{\infty,\bullet}$. \end{theorem} \begin{proof} Let $n\in\N$ and $P\in\subsetProbaMeasures$; we show that $\E_P[S_{n+1}\mid\filtration_{\infty,n}]\leq S_n$, $P$-\gls{as} For all $m\in\N$, Introducing $\eta_{n} = \E_P[S_{n+1}\mid\filtration_{\infty,n}] - S_n$, it follows that We show that the \gls{rhs} goes to $0$ in $L_1(\Omega,\sigAlg,P)$ as $m\to\infty$.
-Indeed, the first term vanishes by the contraction property of conditional expectations and $L_1$ convergence of $E_{\bullet,n+1}$ to $S_{n+1}$.
-The last term also vanishes by $L_1$ convergence of $E_{\bullet,n}$ to $S_{n}$.
-Finally, the second term is handled by Lévy's upward theorem \citep[Theorem 14.2]{williams1991martingales} , which precisely guarantees that both in $L_1(\Omega,\sigAlg,P)$ and $P$-\gls{as} As a result, $\delta_{m,n}\to\eta_n$ as $m\to\infty$ in $L_1(\Omega,\sigAlg,P)$.
-It follows immediately that and thus $\eta_n^+ = 0$, $P$-\gls{as}, concluding the proof. \end{proof} \Cref{thm:asp and convergence implies asm} enables constructing asymptotic e-processes that do not have the \gls{asp}.
+This observation gives a general recipe to construct $r$-\glspl{saep} that do not have the \gls{asp}: it suffices that they converge in $L_1$ to an e-process that is not a supermartingale.
+This is based on the following result, which can be seen as a converse result to \cref{thm:asm implies asp} and guarantees that the limit in $L_1$ of a process that has the \gls{asp} must be a supermartingale when it exists. \begin{restatable}{theorem}{aspAndConvergenceImplyAsm} Let $\filtration$ be a filtration array, $E = (E_{m,n})_{m,n\in\N}$ be a nonnegative process adapted to $\filtration$, and $S = (S_n)_{n\in\N}$ be a process adapted to $\filtration_{\infty,\bullet}$.
+If $E$ has the \gls{asp} in $L_1$ for $\filtration$ uniformly in $\subsetProbaMeasures$ and converges to $S$ in $L_1$ uniformly in $\subsetProbaMeasures$, then $S$ is a supermartingale for $\subsetProbaMeasures$ with respect to $\filtration_{\infty,\bullet}$. \end{restatable} \Cref{thm:asp and convergence implies asm} enables constructing $r$-\glspl{saep} that do not have the \gls{asp}.
 Indeed, for processes that converge in $L_1$ along the first axis, having the \gls{asp} is equivalent to the limit process being a supermartingale, by \cref{thm:asm implies asp,thm:asp and convergence implies asm}.
-Therefore, if one has at hand an e-process that is \emph{not} a supermartingale, any process that converges to it in $L_1$ along the first axis is an e-process (by \cref{thm:asymptotic e-processes converge to e-processes}), and it does not have the \gls{asp}.
-A relevant example are processes that converge in $L_1$ along the first axis to \emph{time mixture e-processes} \cite[Section 7.9]{ramdasHypothesisTestingEvalues2025}.
+Therefore, if one has at hand an e-process that is \emph{not} a supermartingale, any process that converges to it in $L_1$ along the first axis is an $r$-\gls{saep} for a sequence $r$ chosen appropriately as a function of the speed of convergence in $L_1$, by \cref{thm:asymptotic e-processes converge to e-processes}, and it does not have the \gls{asp}.
+Relevant examples are processes that converge in $L_1$ along the first axis to \emph{time mixture e-processes} \cite[Section 7.9]{ramdasHypothesisTestingEvalues2025}.
 We discuss this in more detail in \cref{subsec:time mixture}.